trippo/ResponsiveFilemanager/readme.txt

-base_url	http://site.com	base url of site (without final /). if you prefer relative urls leave empty. upload_dir	/uploads/	address path from base_url to base of upload folder (with start and final /). current_path	../uploads/	relative path from filemanager folder to upload folder (with final /). thumbs_base_path	thumbs/	relative path from filemanager folder to thumbs folder (with final /).thumbs folder can't put inside upload folder.
+base_url	http://site.com	base url of site (without final /). if you prefer relative urls leave empty. upload_dir	/uploads/	address path from base_url to base of upload folder (with start and final /). current_path	../uploads/	relative path from filemanager folder to upload folder (with final /). thumbs_base_path	thumbs/	relative path from filemanager folder to thumbs folder (with final /).
+NB thumbs folder must not reside in the upload folder.

 Parameters that you can override in all config.php files inside folders